 Ajax preloading is a technique used by our themes to make the user experience of sites that use the Ajax filters on our blocks, better.
-When active the theme will preload content for the ajax filters before the user clicks on them at the initial page load.
+When active, the theme will preload content for the Ajax filters before the user clicks on them at the initial page load.
 Used responsively and paired with a full page caching plugin it can save a lot of requests done to admin-ajax.php.

 Without Ajax filters Autoloading: